 PH: A measurement of how acidic or basic a water solution is, ranging from 1 (most acidic) to 14 (most basic).

-Perlite: A very lightweight volcanic puffed glass, heated to 870celcius it puffs like popcorn with millions of microscopic holes, these tiny holes easily hold and release moisture making it excellent for maintaining humidity inside small fruiting chambers such as SGFC (Shot Gun Fruiting Chambers).
+Perlite: Perlite is very lightweight volcanic puffed glass, heated to 870celcius it puffs like popcorn with millions of microscopic holes, these tiny holes easily hold and release moisture making it excellent for maintaining humidity inside small fruiting chambers such as SGFC (Shot Gun Fruiting Chambers).
 Read about how to make a SGFC here.

 Pinning, Pin, Primordia: The first signs of mushroom development, looking different with each species, a crucial time for quality mushroom formation and very fragile.
 Usually begins with a denser concentration of mycelium near a hole in the bag or pronounced off the block, bumps then form which then turn into small mushrooms known as pins.

-Spawn: Usually sterilized grain or sawdust with a selected mushroom culture grown through it.
-Spawn is mixed into more sterilized grain/ sawdust to produce more spawn or into bulk substrate to produce mushroom fruit bodies.
+Spawn: Usually sterilised grain or sawdust with a selected mushroom culture grown through it.
+Spawn is mixed into more sterilised grain/ sawdust to produce more spawn or into bulk substrate to produce mushroom fruit bodies.

 Spores: Essentially the 'seeds' of mushrooms but are rarely used in the mushroom farm.
 Tiny microscopic single celled reproductive product that are dropped from the 'gills' by the millions.

-Spore Print: A print of spores dropped from a mushroom cap, spore prints are made by leaving a cap on clean paper or foil for 6-12 hours with a cup/ bowl over top so there is no air movement, a beautiful print will be left on the surface.
+Spore Print: A print of spores dropped from a mushroom cap.
+Spore prints are made by leaving a mushroom cap on clean paper or foil for 6-12 hours with a cup/ bowl over top so there is no air movement: a beautiful print will be left on the surface.
 Spore prints are also used as a part of the identification process for foraging mushrooms.

 Stem: The part of the mushroom that attaches the cap to the bag/ block/ log/ ground.

-Sterilize: Killing off all spores and organisms within a substrate, usually done with steam in a autoclave or pressure cooker for 90mins at 15psi (121 Celsius).
+Sterilise: Killing off all spores and organisms within a substrate, usually done with steam in an autoclave or pressure-cooker for 90mins at 15psi (121 Celsius).

-Strain: A set of genetics from a species usually selected for best fruit body shape or some other desirable characteristics such as consistency and yield.
+Strain: A set of genetics from a species usually selected for best fruit-body shape or some other desirable characteristics such as consistency or yield.

 Substrate: This is the material in which you grow the mushroom mycelium through, most commonly grain, sawdust or straw.

-Trich: Trichoderm or green mold, the most common contaminant when cultivating mushrooms.
+Trich: Trichoderm or green mould, the most common contaminant when cultivating mushrooms.